Table of Contents

 - To optimize storage space.

-- To reduce the delay and complexity of checking databases when new types of data need to be introduced.
+- To reduce the delay when new types of data need to be introduced.

-- To facilitate the access and interpretation of data to users and applications that make use of the databases.
+- To facilitate the access and view of data to users and product tools.

 Types of database normalization

 There is actually a classification system that exists for database normalization.
 The scale runs from level 1 to level 5 and ranks a product database on how sophisticated its data storage is.